mnukka/harmony-one-testnet/README.md

 TESTNET_PRIVATE_KEY='ENTER_PRIVATE_KEY_HERE'
 MAINNET_PRIVATE_KEY='ENTER_PRIVATE_KEY_HERE'
 ```
-This way you will be deploying contracts with the _one155jp2y76nazx8uw5sa94fr0m4s5aj8e5xm6fu3_ test wallet address
+This is the private key for _one155jp2y76nazx8uw5sa94fr0m4s5aj8e5xm6fu3_ wallet address.
+With this setting, you will be deploying contracts from this address.
+If you want to deploy contracts with your own wallet address, replace the private key.

+## Carbage info from forked Readme - maybe it's useful

 ```
 cd dapp-quickstart